CRM software for small business: choose and connect

 What can CRM applications do?

-CRM applications function as comprehensive customer databases that store contact details and track every interaction.
+CRM applications work as comprehensive customer databases that store contact details and track every time you interact with customers.
 The software adapts to your business needs and can handle multiple functions:

 - Contact management: Store customer details and communication history